Cwm Tawel Lodge , Cynwel Road, Carmarthen, Carmarthenshire. SA33 6AR

-As well as a wood milling machine and 11kW generator, the owner also has the following for sale: a 5 ton Yanmar digger, a David Brown tractor.
+As well as a wood milling machine, the owner also has the following for sale: a 5 ton Yanmar digger, a David Brown tractor.

 Please note that a foot path crosses the land although this does not run close to the house.

 - Council Tax

 Select a category to view nearby places...